yurt-page/cgi-webdav/README.md

 The main purpose is to make the smallest possible WebDAV server implementation so it can fit into old 4mb routers and to be used with BusyBox httpd or OpenWrt uhttpd.
 But if it's size will be very small it may be even included by default to OpenWrt.
 This opens an easy way to millions users to set up their own personal cloud by putting a flash drive or disk into their router.
+Interesing application may be for a very small embedded devcies that even doesnt't have an SSH server but just a plain Telnet so it's not possible to uplad files into it.

 With a simple UI like [webdav-js](https://github.com/dom111/webdav-js) the WebDAV share can used just from a browser.
 This will be a similar to NextCloud but use much less resources.